Immigration detention: Australia

-In Australia, mandatory immigration detention was adopted in 1992 for all non-citizens who arrive in Australia without a visa.
-That only 'border applicants' are subject to detention has sparked criticism, as it is claimed to unfairly discriminate against certain migrants.
-Other unlawful non-citizens, such as those that overstay their visas, are generally granted bridging visas while their applications are processed, and are therefore free to move around the community.
-The long-term detention of immigrant children has also sparked criticism of the practice by citizen's groups such as ChilOut and human rights organizations.
-Nonetheless, the High Court of Australia has confirmed, by the majority, the constitutionality of indefinite mandatory detention of aliens.
+Australian immigration law requires the detention of all non-citizens who are in Australia without a valid visa.
+Immigration officials are obligated to detain people who arrive in Australia without a visa, or people who arrive with a visa and subsequently become unlawful because their visa has expired or been cancelled.
+Australian immigration law makes no distinction between the detention of children and adults.
+The High Court of Australia has confirmed, by the majority, the constitutionality of indefinite mandatory detention for unlawful non-citizens.
 This and related decisions have been the subject of considerable academic critique.

 Australia has also sub-contracted with other nations to detain would-be immigrants offshore, including Indonesia, Papua New Guinea, and Nauru.
 Australia also maintains an offshore detention facility on Christmas Island.
 In July 2008, the Australian government announced it was ending its policy of automatic detention for asylum seekers who arrive in the country without visas.
 However, by September 2012, offshore detention was reinstated.
 Following the 2013 Australian federal election policies have been toughened and Operation Sovereign Borders has been launched.